 Partners across Hartlepool view improving the education and skills levels of young people as a key challenge.
-The established 11-19 Partnership aims to improve the life chances and economic wellbeing of all young people by fully supporting the reforming of educational systems, modernising education facilities, offering good quality careers advice and guidance and advancing highlevel technical skills.
+The established 11-19 Partnership aims to improve the life chances and economic wellbeing of all young people by fully supporting the reforming of educational systems, modernising education facilities, offering good quality careers advice and guidance and advancing high-level technical skills.
 The Partnership remains at the forefront of ever-faster technological change by providing high quality vocational education which will be central to meeting the demands of the business community and improving the skill levels of the future workforce.

-Despite high levels of social deprivation in Hartlepool, the 11-19 educational standards have consistently improved year on year, such as the percentage of young people achieving 5 GCSEs A\-C including English and Mathematics which is currently at 56.9% in 2011.
+Despite high levels of social deprivation in Hartlepool, the 11-19 educational standards have consistently improved year on year, such as the percentage of young people achieving 5 GCSEs A-C including English, Mathematics which is currently at 59% in 2013.
 To support the skills agenda, there is now increased flexibility for local educational institutions including schools, colleges and universities to be directly responsive to labour market changes.

-Partners are working together to develop and deliver local strategic interventions which will leave a maximum impact on improving the skill base of young people, will raise the standard of educational achievement at GCSE 5 A\- C, with an emphasis on English and Mathematics, development of the post 16 further and higher education core offer.
+Partners are working together to develop and deliver local strategic interventions which will leave a maximum impact on improving the skill base of young people, will raise the standard of educational achievement at GCSE 5 A- C, with an emphasis on English and Mathematics, development of the post 16 further and higher education core offer.
+From 2016, there will focus on eight core subjects which will include English and Mathematics with this measure being known as Progress and Attainment 8.